stefanprodan/openfaas-flux/README.md

 kubectl -n openfaas get svc gateway-external -o wide
 ```

-Navigate to the gateway address in your browser and login with the `admin` user and the password retrieved earlier.
+Navigate to the gateway address on port `8080` in your browser and login with the `admin` user and the password retrieved earlier.

 ### Manage OpenFaaS functions with Flux